-One of the highlights of any trip to Liguria is to take the Cinque Terre hiking trail to explore the five villages dramatically perched on steep cliffs along the region’s coastline.
+One of the highlights of any trip to the Liguria region is to follow the Cinque Terre hiking trail to explore the five villages dramatically perched on steep cliffs along the region’s coastline.
 Coming from the scenic Roman coastal town of Levanto, our Cinque Terre guide will take you to Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore with a stop in the nearby picturesque towns of Portovenere, Le Grazie and Tellaro.

 For as beautiful as they are, the UNESCO-listed towns of the Cinque Terre are not the only pearl of Liguria’s coast.
 We visited also Le Grazie, Portovenere, and Tellaro to unearth the lifestyle and the history of this region of Italy, so we highly recommend these, too.